dmitrovic98/PhD_GraphGrowthOfPermutationGroups/README.md

 The code was tested using **MAGMA V2.29-6**.

 For detailed requirements and usage instructions, see the README file in each individual directory.

+## License

+The source code in this repository is licensed under the GNU General Public License Version 3 (GPLv3).

+Copyright © 2026 Đorđe Mitrović.

+If you use the code or computational data from this repository in academic work, please cite the accompanying repository and doctoral thesis.